 Version 3.90 Last updated: 28 Dec 2022

 This article discusses the benefits of automatic form resizing when developing applications for use with different monitor sizes and resolutions.

 It also covers an alternative approach based on layout guides and anchoring.

-The latest version also includes code to zoom forms in/out according to user preference.
+b) zoom forms in/out according to user preference

 The article explains how the code works and provides tips for using the code most effectively in your own applications.
 It also covers some potential issues you may experience and possible solutions for each of these.

 Last updated: 8 July 2023

 Access provides a built in 'Center Form' feature as part of the form property sheet.

 However this only centres the form in a horizontal direction.